Use online tables for real-time feature serving

 Endpoint permission model

-The lifetime of this system service principal is the lifetime of the endpoint.
-Audit logs may indicate system generated records for the owner of the Unity Catalog catalog granting necessary privileges to this system service principal.
+The lifetime of this service principal is the lifetime of the endpoint.
+Audit logs may indicate system generated records for the owner of the Unity Catalog catalog granting necessary privileges to this service principal.

 Limitations